wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 ##<a id="subheading-3">Practices for usage in production</a>
 The description in this section refers to screen captures above.
-Either <a href="https://portal.azure.com" target="_blank">Azure Preview Portal</a> or <a href= "https://manage.windowsazure.com/" target="_bank">Classic Azure Portal</a> may be used.
+Either <a href="https://manage.windowsazure.cn" target="_blank">Azure Preview Portal</a> or <a href= "https://manage.windowsazure.cn/" target="_bank">Classic Azure Management Portal</a> may be used.

 ##<a id="subheading-4"></a>Storage Key Regeneration